Citation Failure: Definition, Analysis and Efficient Mitigation: How Does the Relation Between Response Statement and Evidence Affect LLM Citation?

+\paragraph{Small models fail for \single{} reasoning; all models fail for complex reasoning} On the \single{} reasoning datasets \repliqa{} and \boolqm{}, models with $\geq$3B parameters achieve near-perfect \reckf{} ($>95$), while smaller models score lower.
+On \musique{} and \neoqa{}, requiring \concatenation{} and \intersection{} reasoning over multiple documents, all models show reduced \reckf{} scores, indicating failure to identify evidence documents even though models correctly identify the necessary information for generating the response.
+Across models and tasks, there is a strong positive correlation between response scores\footnote{Answer F1 / Exact Match, data not shown.} and \reckf{} ($r=$0.745, $p=$0.000), showing that the response-evidence relation affects both response generation and citation.

 \paragraph{LLM citations are (imperfectly) ordered by confidence} Fig.~\ref{fig:generation_precision_recall_per_hop}(A) shows the precision of citations by their order of appearance in generation.
-It is visible that precision decreases from the first to the last citation, suggesting that LLMs rank citations by confidence.
+It is visible that precision decreases from the first to the last citation for most models, suggesting that LLMs rank citations by confidence.
+The GPT models are notable exceptions, showing high precision on all generated citations.

-\paragraph{Evidence recall decreases with moving up in the reasoning chain} Figure \ref{fig:generation_precision_recall_per_hop}(B) shows \reckf{} by the position of evidence in the reasoning chain for \musique{} and \neoqa{} (\concatenation{} instances only).
-Compared to hop 0 (\explicit{} overtness) \reckf{} is strongly reduced for earlier hops (\implicit{} overtness), showing that models struggle to trace the reasoning chain when performing citation.
-The retrieval-based baselines \drag{} and \bmr{} are notable exceptions: Their recall is higher for hop \mbox{-3} than hop -2. \drag{} exhibits the highest hop \mbox{-3} recall overall, while its hop 0 recall is lower than several LLMs.
-The retrieval-based models are forced to use the information from both question and response to find evidence.
-This means reduced focus on the response, which explains their sub-optimal performance for hop 0, which contains the response verbatim.
-At the same time, the question contains helpful information to find evidence for earlier hops (see the ROUGE scores in Table~\ref{tab:rouge_scores}), which explains the elevated scores for these hops.
+\paragraph{Evidence recall decreases with moving up in the reasoning chain} Figure \ref{fig:generation_precision_recall_per_hop}(B) shows \reckf{} by evidence position in the reasoning chain for \musique{} and \neoqa{} (\concatenation{} instances only).
+Compared to hop 0 (\explicit{} overtness), \reckf{} drops strongly for earlier hops (\implicit{} overtness), showing that models struggle to trace the reasoning chain during citation.
+The retrieval-based baselines \drag{} and \bmr{} are notable exceptions, with higher recall at hop \mbox{$-$3} than hop \mbox{$-$2}.
+As retrieval-based models rely on both question and response to find evidence, their focus on the response is reduced.
+This explains their sub-optimal performance at hop 0 (which contains the response verbatim) but elevated scores at earlier hops, where the question provides helpful signals (visible in elevated ROUGE scores between question and evidence in Table~\ref{tab:rouge_scores}).

-\paragraph{Implicitness alone does not entail citation failure} The response-evidence relation is \implicit{} in \boolq{}, and \explicit{} in \squad{}, which explains the reduced \reckf{} for \bmr{} on \boolq{}.
-In contrast, most LLMs exhibit \reckf{} scores close to 100 on \boolq{}, showing that they are able to cite evidence in the absence of an \explicit{} statement-evidence relation.
+\paragraph{Implicitness alone does not entail citation failure} The response-evidence relation is \implicit{} in \boolqm{}, and \explicit{} in \repliqa{}, which explains the reduced \reckf{} for \bmr{} on \boolqm{}.
+In contrast, most LLMs exhibit \reckf{} scores close to 100 on \boolqm{}, showing that they are able to cite evidence in the absence of an \explicit{} statement-evidence relation.

 \paragraph{Explicitness can bias citation} In Fig.~\ref{fig:reckf_detailed_neoqa}, we show average \reckf{} on \concatenation{} and \intersection{} \neoqa{} instances, as well as \reckf{} per hop.
 As expected, for most LLMs, \reckf{} is highest on hop 0 evidence in \concatenation{} instances, likely due to the \explicit{} response-evidence relation.
 Unexpectedly, \reckf{} on hop \mbox{-1} and average \reckf{} on \concatenation{} instances is lower than average \reckf{} on \intersection{} instances for most models.
 This suggests that the \explicit{} relation between the response and hop 0 evidence in \concatenation{} instances biases models to cite only hop 0 correctly, while the absence of this bias allows for better average citation performance on \intersection{} instances.
 Again, \drag{} and \bmr{} are exceptions, as \reckf{} is higher on \concatenation{} instances than on \intersection{} instances.